ppy/osu-wiki/wiki/Tournaments/T_LMS/Shift_1/en.md

 1. A referee (or tournament manager) will create a multiplayer room 10 minutes in advance.
 Players must gather during this period.
    - The room will be locked.
 The password and multiplayer invite will be sent to the two captains as soon as possible.
    - Captains **must specify the three members** who will participate in the match before rolls.
 Team Size is 4, so choose 3, one must sit out.
 This is to ensure that teams have a back-up player, in case of emergency or sickness.
-   - Room settings are Taiko, Team-Vs., Win Condition: 'Score V2'.
+   - Room settings are Taiko, Team-Vs., Win Condition: 'ScoreV2'.
 Room name must be "Shift Cup: TeamBlue vs TeamRed".
    - The team mentioned first in the room name must be the blue team, the team mentioned second in the room name must be the red team.
    - Blue team must occupy slot 1.
 Red team must occupy slot 2.
    - The setup at the start of the match must remain consistent throughout.